 What is the Greek Cruising Tax (TEPAI)?

-The Greek Cruising Tax, known as TEPAI, was introduced in May 2019.
-This tax applies to vessels over 7 meters, including superyachts.
-It’s aimed at unifying taxation and boosting revenue in the yacht charter sector.
-Vessels exceeding 12 meters are taxed at eight euros per meter each month.
+TEPAI is the Greek Cruising Tax, introduced in May 2019 and applied to all vessels over 7 meters, including superyachts.
+Its purpose was to bring consistency to yacht taxation and generate stronger revenue from the charter sector.
+If your vessel exceeds 12 meters, you’re charged eight euros per meter each month.

 Why was the TEPAI introduced?